-Legatum Institute s 2010 Prosperity Index, published today, presents a broad view of wealth, happiness and prospects for the future of 110 countries, captured in eight sub-indexes from personal freedom to the economy.
-Covering over 90% of the world s population, the Prosperity Index stands out in reinforcing the idea that material wealth alone does not make for a happy society.
+The Prosperity Index presents a broad view of wealth, happiness and prospects of the world s nations and citizens captured in eight sub-indexes from personal freedom to the economy.
+Covering 110 countries (over 90% of the world s population), the Prosperity Index stands out in reinforcing the idea that material wealth alone does not make for a happy society.
 Happy citizens are produced as much by democracy, freedom, social cohesion and entrepreneurial opportunity as they are by a growing economy.